 Employee retention is one of the best financial returns for your company.
 Their work anniversary should be celebrated.
 How do you thank them for their commitment and contributions to the team?

 The recognition can vary depending on the years of service.
 Larger milestones (3, 5, 10 years) bring bigger rewards.
-I know of a company who sent flowers to a spouse to thank them for their support during the employee’s 20 years of service.
+I know a company that sent flowers to a spouse to thank them for their support during the employee’s 20 years of service.
 Not only does this create an amazing experience for the employee, but their family shares it too!

 Whether it’s taking small steps (little by little progress is where it’s at!) or doing a dance off competition, we believe in celebrating together! 🎉 ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Today, we get to celebrate @juliehomen’s working anniversary, and we’re so grateful to have her passion and laughter on the Cultivate team!
 We love you, Julie! 🥳🧡